mahof018/stereo-visual-odometry/README.md

 - The Iterative Closest Point Algorithm (ICP) is used to calculate the transformation between previous and current frames.
 - You can adjust various thresholds in the scripts to look for better output based on your specific data.

-## Algorithm Sparse Visual Odometry
+## Algorithms used for sparse visual odometry
 <img src="images/ICP_clean.png" width="500">

 - [rectifyStereoImages](https://de.mathworks.com/help/vision/ref/rectifystereoimages.html)